Te Kooti's War: Confinement and escape

 On the Chatham Islands, around 300 prisoners were kept in poor conditions, forced to build their own housing and cultivate their food, while the Government worked towards the confiscation of their land.
 The prisoners were treated roughly by their guards and the harsh climate resulted in a number of deaths.
 During his confinement on the Chathams, Te Kooti began to have visions, following a period of illness.
 From these, he began to develop his own religion, which combined aspects of Christianity, drawn from the Old and New Testaments, and Māori beliefs.
 He called it Ringatū, or the Upraised Hand.
 He held services where he used phosphorus and legerdemain to create the illusion of flames being emitted from his hands.
 Even when placed in solitary confinement, he escaped at night to preach to his fellow detainees.

 Promises had been made to the prisoners that they would be released after two years.
 While some senior rangatira were allowed to leave, it did not eventuate for the remaining prisoners and they grew increasingly frustrated at their confinement.
 By this time Te Kooti had ascended to a leadership role among the prisoners and held significant influence.
 On 4 July 1868 Te Kooti led a carefully planned and executed breakout from their internment, overpowering guards, seizing arms and ammunition and commandeering a schooner, the Rifleman, which was moored at the settlement of Waitangi.
 Te Kooti had ordered that no one be harmed but one guard was killed in the uprising by a prisoner seeking vengeance for harsh treatment.
 A total of 298 people—163 men, 64 women and 71 children—sailed out of the Chatham Islands for mainland New Zealand.
-Te Kooti and his Ringatū followers arrived at a secluded cove at Whareongaonga, about half way between Tūranga and Mahia to the south, on 10 July.
+Te Kooti and his Ringatū followers arrived at a secluded cove at Whareongaonga, about halfway between Tūranga and Māhia to the south, on 10 July.
 The Rifleman and its co-opted crew were allowed to leave after the ship was unloaded of its cargo and passengers and sailed for Wellington.
 In the meantime, the presence of the escaped prisoners became known to the residents of Poverty Bay.
 The Government also became aware of the situation, which was of particular concern since there had been an outbreak of hostilities with Māori of South Taranaki, on the opposite coast of the North Island, led by the prominent rangatira Tītokowaru.
 A separate conflict on the East Coast was clearly undesirable.

 On 12 July, a local rangatira was sent by Biggs to seek the surrender of the escapees but Te Kooti refused.
 Having been held for over two years without trial, he did not trust the Government.
 He made it clear he did not wish to fight but would do so if he and his followers were forced to defend themselves or were hindered from travelling to the interior of the North Island, where he intended to establish a kingship to rival that of Tāwhiao, the Māori king.